Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: Exploratory Experiments

 \subsection{Method 5 - No Sample Selection}

 The best algorithm analyzed so far is also the one expected to perform the worst.
-We, therefore, push the idea of selecting a similar sample for the negative example to its extreme by choosing the anchor itself.
-While at first, it may seem counter-intuitive to cloak an image using as target the image itself, we hypothesize that the gradient so calculated corresponds to the gradient as calculated following the \textit{Fast Gradient Sign Method} \cite{AdversarialExamples}.
+We, therefore, push the idea of selecting a similar sample as a negative example to the extreme by picking the anchor itself.
+While at first glance it may seem counter-intuitive to cloak an image using as target the image itself, we provide analytical reasoning to support its efficacy.

-The difference between the \textit{Fast Gradient Sign} and the \textit{Least Likely Class} methods is the usage or not of a target to direct the change in the input data.
-When a target is used, the gradient of the loss function indicates how to alter the input to make it more similar to the target or how to minimize the loss in relation to the target; on the other hand, if a target is not used, the gradient is used to maximize the loss as calculated with the true class.
-The latter case can be translated in the context of feature extractors as maximizing the representational inaccuracy of a data sample.
-This description can be further tuned to the context of a facial recognition neural network that generates embeddings as cloaking a face to make its embedding as inaccurate as possible.
+When a negative example, or target, is used, the gradient of the loss function indicates how to alter the input to make it more similar to the target, or how to minimize the loss in relation to the target; on the other hand, if a target is not used, the gradient is used to maximize the loss as calculated with the true class.
+The latter case can be translated in the context of feature extractors as maximizing the representational inaccuracy of a data sample, or a facial embedding in our case.

 \textbf{Algorithm}\\ Simply enough, this algorithm requires the anchor to be selected as both the positive and the negative example at the first iteration.
-Starting from the second iteration of the algorithm, as the anchor will have one noise mask applied already, the anchor will be different from both the examples forming the triplet.

-What is interesting about this strategy is that the loss function returns a constant value, as the distance between the anchor and the negative example is always equal to that between the anchor and the positive example.

-As the margin changes, however, the noise masks generated are always the same.
-As detailed in section \ref{par:GradientNormalization}, the gradient calculated from the loss function relative to the input layer is normalized so that the maximum (or minimum) value is always $\pm2.5$.
-Consequently, to this constraint, no matter what margin value is used, the cloaks generated with this strategy are always the same, as proven by all results.

-\textbf{Performance}\\ Cloaking face images using a single triplet was always comparatively fast in previous experiments, but it was so because as soon as the loss function returned a value of $0$ the algorithm would stop (which was the halt condition being triggered in most cases).
-As the value of the loss function is constant in this case, the halt condition is reduced to checking the delta of the distance across iterations until it falls below the threshold.
-Consequently, the time required to process each image is increased to around $3s$, closely relating to the processing time registered when using multiple random negative examples.
+Additionally, an insignificant $\varepsilon$ is added to the negative sample to make it just slightly different from the positive one and maintain differentiability for $L_{ADV}$.
+The $\varepsilon$ difference added to $n$ is a small increase of $1e^{-5}$ to the pixel values of an image $x \in [-1,1]^{160\times160\times3}$.
+This does not actually have any effect on the images, because if it were converted into the standard $[0,255]$ range, no pixel would be altered.